pdn4kd/reimagined-palm-tree/README.md

 Pulls data in from a precalculated table (Beatty and Gaudi, 2015)

-All wavelengths are in Angstroms, and all velocities are in km/s.
+All wavelengths are in ångströms, and all velocities are in km/s.